Contact Us

 *HSA updated their fees on July 1, 2022 and more information can be found here.

 In addition to the application processing fee, the HSA also charges a one-time application fee of S$530 (USD$410) for all classifications of devices.
-There is also an annual listing fee of S$37, S$64 and S$128 for Class B, C and D devices, respectively.
+There is also an annual listing fee of S$39, S$67 and S$134 for Class B, C and D devices, respectively.

-The HSA submission dossier is based on the ASEAN CSDT (Common Submission Dossier Format).
-The required information varies based on the device classification and available registration route.
-In addition to documents required by the EU technical file, applications require a Declaration of Conformity to the Essential Principles.
-More information on the Singapore documentation requirements can be found here in the HSA guidance document: GN-17 Guidance on Preparation of a Product Registration Submission for General Medical Devices using the ASEAN CSDT.
+The HSA submission dossier follows the ASEAN CSDT (Common Submission Dossier Format).
+Required information varies based on device classification and the selected registration route.
+In addition to EU technical file documents, applications must include a Declaration of Conformity to the Essential Principles.
+Further details on documentation requirements in Singapore can be found in the HSA guidance document, GN-17 Guidance on Preparation of a Product Registration Submission for General Medical Devices using the ASEAN CSDT, accessible here.

-The quality system’s conformity assessment is documented with ISO 13485 or an audit report from the FDA (e.g., Establishment Inspection Report) or Japanese PMDA.
+Documentation for the quality system’s conformity assessment includes ISO 13485 or an audit report from the FDA (e.g., Establishment Inspection Report) or Japanese PMDA.

-The Singapore medical device registration process is considered highly transparent and predictable.
+The Singapore medical device registration process is highly transparent and predictable.

-Reference Country Approvals can significantly influence the registration pathway of Class B, C and D devices.
-The following countries are acceptable Reference Countries.
-Reference countries include the USA, Canada, the EU, Australia, and Japan.
+Reference Country Approvals can significantly impact the registration pathway of Class B, C, and D devices.
+Acceptable Reference Countries include the USA, Canada, the EU, Australia, and Japan.

-As long as annual listing fees are maintained, and post market vigilance requirements are met, registrations do not expire.
-Annual retention fees are as follows:
+Registrations remain valid as long as annual listing fees are consistently maintained, and post-market vigilance requirements are satisfactorily fulfilled.
+The annual retention fees are as follows:

-A local agent or registrant will need to submit the registration application and hold the license.
-Additionally, a Licensed Importer is needed for Customs clearance.
-The Licensed Importer requires an ISO 13485 and/or Good Distribution Practice Medical Device – Singapore (GDPMD-S) license and registered with the HSA.
+A local agent or registrant must submit the registration application and hold the license.
+Additionally, a Licensed Importer needs an ISO 13485 and/or Good Distribution Practice Medical Device – Singapore (GDPMD-S) license and must be registered with the HSA for Customs clearance.

-Medical device registration applications are submitted by a local entity that also acts as license holder, or Registrant.
-The Registrant is the key point of contact for the Health Sciences Authority (HSA) regarding the device listing.
+A local entity, serving as the license holder or Registrant, submits medical device registration applications and acts as the primary point of contact for the Health Sciences Authority (HSA) regarding the device listing.

-The Health Products Act provides for the transfer of Registrant related to an active listing.
-Guidance is provided in GN-24, Guidance on the Change of Registrant.
+The Health Products Act facilitates the transfer of the Registrant related to an active listing, with guidance provided in GN-24, Guidance on the Change of Registrant.

-The Change of Registrant Application is processed by the HSA in 40 days at a fee of S$820 (US$595).
-One application may cover multiple medical device licenses (from one relinquishing Registrant to a single accepting Registrant).
-The annual listing fee is not affected by a Registrant change.
-The next payment date will remain the anniversary date of the listing.
+The HSA processes the Change of Registrant Application within 40 days, with a fee of S$880 (US$695).
+A single application may cover multiple medical device licenses, transferring from one relinquishing Registrant to a single accepting Registrant.
+Importantly, a Registrant change does not affect the annual listing fee, and the next payment date remains the anniversary date of the listing.

 Contact Asia Actual for assistance to confirm the cost and time lines that apply to your medical devices.
 Asia Actual has experienced, top level consultants in Singapore to help you manage the application process.